Community Detection in Partially Observable Social Networks: Concluding Remarks

-\fi This work was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2017R1D1A1A09000835).
-Won-Yong Shin is the corresponding author.
+\begin{acks} This research was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1A2C3004345), by a grant of the Korea Health Technology R\&D Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health \& Welfare, Republic of Korea (HI20C0127), and by the Yonsei University Research Fund of 2020 (2020-22-0101).
+Won-Yong Shin is the corresponding author. \end{acks}